GREETINGS AND SALUTATIONS!

 The Utah Association of the Deaf has biographical information about prominent individuals from Utah with a special section on Deaf Women: http://www.utahdeafhistory.com/biographies-of-prominent-utah-deaf-women.html

-Thanks to the Gallaudet University Archives, the Rochester School for the Deaf Archives, the Utah Association of the Deaf, the Texas School for the Deaf Heritage Museum and Archives, the Minnesota State Academy for the Deaf, and the California School for the Deaf (Fremont).
+Thanks to the Gallaudet University Archives, the Rochester School for the Deaf Archives, the Utah Association of the Deaf, the Texas School for the Deaf Heritage Museum and Archives, the Minnesota State Academy for the Deaf, the California School for the Deaf (Fremont), and Arizona Association of the Deaf.
 Special thanks also to Joan Naturale, Deaf librarian at RIT.

-If you have information you would like to share about historical Deaf Women, please contact K Christie at email@example.com
+If you have information you would like to share about historical Deaf Women, please contact KC Christie at firstname.lastname@example.org